Unsupported Browser Detected

 A particularly promising development in the Elwha River restoration is the re-emergence of summer steelhead.
 This life history strategy, once thought to be lost due to the dams, has rebounded.
 It demonstrates the remarkable adaptability of these fish and the importance of providing diverse habitats to support various fish life histories.

-The Elwha River restoration project offers valuable insights into the complex ecological processes involved in dam removal and river recovery.
-While challenges remain, the project has demonstrated the potential for large-scale ecosystem restoration.
-It also highlighted the importance of collaborative partnerships and adaptive management in guiding such complex endeavors.
-Federal and state agencies involved in this effort:
+The Elwha River restoration project continues to offer valuable insights into the complex ecological processes involved in dam removal and river recovery.
+While challenges remain, the project demonstrates the potential for large-scale ecosystem restoration.
+It also highlights the importance of collaborative partnerships and adaptive management in guiding such complex endeavors.
+Federal and state agencies working with the Tribe on this effort include:

 Carefully monitoring the river's response and adapting management strategies allows scientists and managers to learn from the Elwha River experience and apply these lessons to future restoration efforts.
 The ultimate goal is to restore salmon population abundance and diversity, ensuring the long-term health and resilience of the Elwha River ecosystem.